Larache: Geography

 The city is located on the northwestern coast of Morocco, on the south bank at the mouth of the Loukkos River.
 It is roughly 80 km southwest of Tangier.
 The city consists of a compact medina (historic old town), situated next to the river, and a larger "new town", established outside the old medina by the Spanish colonial administration after 1911 and stretching southwards over the coastal plateau.

 Climate

 Larache has a hot-summer Mediterranean climate (Köppen climate classification Csa) with heavy rainfall.
-The summers are moderately hot and sunny - ideal for the city's beaches - and the winters are wet and cool.
+The summers are moderately hot and sunny and the winters are wet and cool.
 The record high temperature of 46.4 °C was registered on July 10, 2021.

 Demographics

-In the 2014 Moroccan census Larache recorded a population of 125,008 inhabitants.
+In the 2024 Moroccan census, the commune of Larache recorded a population of 133,731 inhabitants.

 Economy

-Larache's economy is focused on agriculture, fishing, and manufacturing.
-Its port exports produce, timber, and wool.
+The economy of Larache, Morocco, is influenced by its strategic location along the Atlantic coast.
+Key aspects include:

+Fishing

+Larache's port on the Atlantic Ocean plays a crucial role in the fishing industry.
+The city supports both artisanal and commercial fishing, with a focus on seafood processing and trade.

+Agriculture

+The surrounding fertile lands support agriculture, with crops such as citrus fruits, olives, and vegetables being prominent.
+This sector is vital for local food production and contributes to the economy.

+Trade and Commerce

+The port facilitates trade, acting as a key point for importing and exporting goods.
+The city’s commercial activities include retail and services, benefiting from its port-based trade.

+Tourism

+Although not as developed as in some other Moroccan cities, Larache’s historical sites and Atlantic beaches attract visitors, contributing to the local economy through hospitality and cultural activities.

+Manufacturing

+The city has light manufacturing industries, including food processing and textiles, which help diversify the economy and provide employment.

+Overall, Larache's economy is supported by its Atlantic port, agricultural resources, and growing sectors in trade, tourism, and manufacturing.